rseed42/pkg-deb/README.md

 1. Make sure that the source is ready for shipping (git tag it).

-2. Make a compressed file with the following naming convention:
+2. Make a compressed file with the following naming convention (The name of the directory doesn't matter):

->project_name-0.x.orig.tar.gz
+>project_name_0.x.orig.tar.gz

 3. Move the compressed file to the root of pkg-deb.